JuliaHPC/juliacon24-hpcworkshop/README.md

 * Let's now turn to the Julia VS Code extension.

   1) Install the [Julia VS Code extension](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) inside of **VS Code running on Perlmutter**.
 To do so, open the extensions view (`CTRL/CMD + SHIFT + X`), search for `julia`, and click on install.
-  2) Open the VS Code Settings and search for `Julia executable`.
-Insert `$SCRATCH/julia_wrapper.sh` into the text field under `Julia: Executable Path`.
+  2) Open the VS Code Settings, click on the tab `Remote [SSH: perlmutter.nersc.gov]`, and search for `Julia executable`.
+Insert `/pscratch/sd/t/trainXY/juliacon24-hpcworkshop/julia_wrapper.sh` - with `trainXY` replaced by you training account name - into the text field under `Julia: Executable Path`.

   If `ALT/OPTION + J` followed by `ALT/OPTION + O` (**or** pressing `F1` and executing the `Julia: Start REPL` command) successfully spins up the integrated Julia REPL, you know that the setup is working! 🎉